 KPI #2: Provide 7 grant cycles and additional partnerships for $21 million that follow pre-established criteria related to the creation or restoration of wetlands, riparian habitat and favorable stream conditions for fisheries and wildlife, and providing new public access to trails.

-To receive notifications for all of the District’s upcoming grant cycles, please sign up to our listserv.
+To receive notifications for all of the Valley Water's upcoming grant cycles, please sign up to our listserv.

 Trails and Open Space Grants

 The FY19 Provide Access to Trails & Open Space grant cycle opened on November 13, 2018 and closed on February 15, 2019.
 Staff is currently reviewing applications and anticipates bringing funding recommendations to the Board of Directors in Spring 2019.

 The Board of Directors approved following 7 new Restoration grant projects on October 23, 2018: